Project Description

 (Fools praise themselves.
 Wise men are modest.)

-This site shows you how Shakespeare’s plays can be accessible to primary age children.
+This site shows you how Shakespeare’s plays can be accessible to primary age children with simple summaries of the plays.
 The link to Macbeth shows you there is a series of his plays arranged to simplify Shakespeare’s accessibility to younger people and many adults!

 “All the world’s a stage”